Health Needs – Physical & Mental Health

 We would encourage parents to work with their child’s school and their local authority, to discuss the reasons behind their child’s absence and agree an action plan so that the right support can be put in place to help their child to return to regular and consistent education, whether at school or otherwise.

 In West Sussex it is the Pupil Entitlement team who investigate such situations and therefore we advise you to contact them should you have received notification of a fine or prosecution.
-You will have chance to explain they situation including what you have tried to do.
+You will have chance to explain the situation including what you have tried to do.

 The DfE published some helpful guidance in Feb 2023: Summary of responsibilities where a mental health issue is affecting attendance (publishing.service.gov.uk) It is particularly worth noting Page 14.

-What if my Child or Young person has an EHC plan?
+What if my child or young person has an EHC plan?

-Even where a child or young person’s health needs are already stated in the EHC plan, if there has been a significant change then an Interim or emergency Review should be requested.
+Even where a child or young person’s health needs are already stated in the EHC plan, if there has been a significant change then an interim or emergency review should be requested.
 Significant changes may be (but not restricted to):

-• Struggling to attend school full time
+• struggling to attend school full time

-• Sudden or increased fixed term exclusions
+• sudden or increased fixed term exclusions

-• Sudden or Increased anxiety / meltdowns / mood swings
+• sudden or Increased anxiety / meltdowns / mood swings

 • lethargy / extreme tiredness

-• Increase in existing symptoms
+• increase in existing symptoms

-• Decrease in self esteem
+• decrease in self esteem

-This will give you and any professionals involved with your child’s needs opportunity to discuss the current provision.
+This will give you and any professionals involved with your child’s needs, opportunity to discuss the current provision.
 It may be that not all the needs or provisions are being met, or it may be that amendments to the plan are needed.
 It will be especially important that any health and social care professionals are invited to participate.

 Once the meeting has occurred, all the paperwork and amendment requests are sent to the LA.
 If you do not agree with any of their decisions then you will have the right to mediation or appeal.
 However, due to the timeframe of these, if a solution can be found without this, then that is going to be beneficial longer term.
 See our Annual Review page for more information.